jochem33/pws-lifi/README.md

 ## Roadmap
 The first thing on the roadmap is rewriting the codebase, this is currently being done on the stateFull branch.
 Another thing is to add bidirectional communication, there is already a bit of commented code in ```sendingPC.py``` for receiving acknowledgements.
+Also, I should probably add more to this documentation, like an image of the structure of frames.